The Linux server hosting service provides you with a server running a Linux operating system.

 Library & IT Help Desk

-If you're having problems with the Linux hosting service, get in touch with the Library and IT Help Desk.
+If you're having problems with the Linux hosting service, get in touch with the IT Support.

 |Service status||Live and supported service.|

 |Service support||For help and support with this service, contact the IT Support.|

 |Hours of support||Help from the Library & IT Help Desk is available 9am to 5pm, Monday to Friday.|

 Our service standards have been produced in consultation with our customers, and monitor the quality, timeliness and access to facilities and services:

 If you wish to give us general feedback on this service, please see our Feedback page for ways to get in touch.